quickwords/quickwords/README.md

 ## FAQ
 ### Replacements do not work after installation
 Please make sure you gave the accessibility access in your system preferences.
 If it still does not work, try restarting the app.
-On newer versions of macOS computer restart may be required.
+On newer versions of macOS (including Mojave and Catalina), computer restart may be required.
 It seems like a bug with macOS not registering granted accessibility permission.

+It appears that sometimes in Mojave and Catalina the app stops working when you open the computer after a longer period of time (like after the night).
+Simply go to the Login screen (ctrl+cmd+q) and log back in.
+The issue should be resolved.
+If it is not, please file an issue.
+If you know how to fix this or the cause of the issue, we would like to know :)

 ## Authors
 The app was made by [Dariusz Czajkowski](https://dczajkowski.com/) and [Grzegorz Tłuszcz](https://github.com/gtluszcz), two students from Kraków, Poland.